DinosL/restApp/README.md

 - Continuous Intgration: Github Actions is used for basic continuous integration.
 It automatically runs tests and checks code quality on every push and pull request to the main branch to ensure stability.

+- Assumptions:
+    - Usernames are unique
-- Assumptions: Usernames are unique.
-Only authenticated users can manipulate their own tasks.
+    - Only authenticated users can manipulate their own tasks